Loughrea: Pre-Norman

-The town is located within an area that was historically called Trícha Máenmaige.
-This area was under the control of Ui Fhiachrach Fionn, and later by the Uí Maine.
-The area contains many examples of Gaelic and Early-Christian settlements.
-There is evidence of crannog settlements on the Lake of Loughrea with up to 14 individual Crannogs identified dating back to the 6th - 7th century AD.
+The town is in an area that was historically called Trícha Máenmaige, which was under the control of Ui Fhiachrach Fionn, and later of the Uí Maine.
+The area contains many examples of Gaelic and Early Christian settlements.
+There is evidence of crannog settlements on the Lake of Loughrea, with up to 14 individual crannogs identified dating back to the 6th–7th centuries AD.

-Norman Settlement
+Norman settlement

 The modern town was founded in 1236 by Richard de Burgo, an Anglo-Norman knight who built a castle along an ancient route between the River Shannon and the west coast.
 Today the remains of the medieval town wall, medieval priory, moat and a town gate are all still to be seen.
-The De Burgo family adopted Irish names and customs and assumed the role of chieftains in the following centuries until 1543 when Ulick "Bourck, alias Mac William," surrendered his lands to Henry VIII, receiving it back to hold, by English custom, with his new title, the Earl of Clanricarde.
+The House of Burgh adopted the names and customs of Gaelic Ireland and became closely intermarried and related to the local Gaelic nobility of Ireland.
+The Burghs even assumed the White Wand and the role of Irish clan chiefs in the following centuries, until 1543 when Ulick "Bourck, alias Mac William", embraced the surrender and regrant policies of Henry VIII, receiving it back to pass down under primogeniture with the new title, the Earl of Clanricarde.

 Pre-Famine

-By the 1700s Loughrea was a regional market and garrison town.
+By the 1700s, Loughrea was a regional market and garrison town.
 During the Williamite War in Ireland, an attempt by Williamite forces to take Galway was defeated in a short skirmish at Loughrea.

 Post-Famine

-Loughrea was at the centre of the Gaelic Revival towards the end of the nineteenth century.
-The various elements of this revival in the town included Celtic-Revival Art, the Irish Literary Revival, Gaelic Athletics and the Irish language revival.
+Loughrea was at the centre of the Gaelic Revival towards the end of the 19th century.
+The various elements of this revival in the town included Celtic Revival Art, the Irish Literary Revival, Gaelic games and the Irish language revival.